addyklicks/file-service-server/readme.md

 We have implemented several features to align with production-ready standards:

 1. **Zero-Downtime Deployment**:
    - RollingUpdate strategy is configured in the Kubernetes deployment manifest.
+In the current setup, Rolling Update is the default update strategy in Kubernetes deployments, it is explicitly configured in the deployment.yaml file of the project.
+Kubernetes deployments inherently use the RollingUpdate strategy unless otherwise specified.

 2. **Data Persistence**:
    - PersistentVolumeClaim is configured in `pvc.yaml` to ensure data persistence across pod restarts.